Saba-Baroughi/digikala/README.md

 # Product

 - There are some features including Name, Description, Price, Category, Picture, Star, and On-sale tags.
+- If a user clicks on the 'View Product' button, it directs them to a new page providing detailed information about the product.

   ![Adding dos](./digikala/images/Product.png)

+# View Product page

+- When a user clicks on the 'View Product' button, a new page will open displaying the product's name, detailed description, price, and a 'Back to Home Page' button.

 # User Forms